What is Identity Coaching? A Complete Guide for High-Achievers

 How does Jen Fairbairns approach identity coaching?

-Jen has completed over 3,500 hours of coaching and holds a triple-accredited coaching diploma.
-She is an accredited member of the International Coaching Federation and a Certified Trauma-Informed Coach.
+I've done over 3,500 hours of coaching and hold a triple-accredited coaching diploma from Sandown Business School.
+I'm an accredited member of the International Coaching Federation (ACC) and a Certified Trauma-Informed Coach.

-Her work looks at identity, coping strategies, performance patterns, and relational dynamics.
+I'm interested in how people construct themselves, manage pressure, repeat behaviours, and move through relationships.
 How your nervous system, beliefs, environment, and past experiences reinforce the way you operate, often without you knowing.

-This is not about fixing you.
-It is about understanding your system so you can redesign how you operate.
+This isn't about fixing you.
+It's about understanding your system so you can redesign how you operate.

 Find out which pattern is running your behaviour